 If the originator wants to notify the receiver of the source port numbers that are reserved at the originator, the originator shall send a MANAGE_PORT command as shown in figure 5.4.2.6.5-1 by setting the Action field to "Notify port".

 For each source port that is reserved on the originator and is associated with an application, the originator shall include an entry in the MANAGE_PORT command.
 The originator shall set the Num Entries field in the MANAGE_PORT command to the number of source ports on the originator that are reserved.
 For each source port that is reserved, the originator shall include the Destination Port number that the source port is paired with and the associated Application ID.
 If the originator does not have any reserved destination port number for the associated Application ID, the Destination Port number shall be set to 0.

+If entries for all the source ports on the originator that are reserved fit in the MANAGE_PORT command, the originator shall omit the E bit or set the E bit in the MANAGE_PORT command to zero, otherwise the originator shall include as many entries on source ports as possible, starting with the source port one, in increasing order of source ports and shall set the E bit in the MANAGE_PORT command to one.

 Figure 5.4.2.6.5-1: MANAGE_PORT command field format for Action "Notify port"